- Event Calendar

 A landscape architect, Bergmann has created stunning residential gardens for more than 25 years.
 His award-winning work is profiled in several books including Rosemary Verey’s The American Man’s Garden, Mary Riley Smith’s The Front Garden, Susan McClure’s Midwest Garden Design, and Page Dickey’s book Inside Out: Relating Garden to House.
 We will tour his private garden.

 One of the country's great estate gardens, Camp Rosemary offers plenty of inspiration, from its green allee of linden trees, the phenomenal planted pots, the expansive carpet of creeping bentgrass, mixed perennial borders, clematis-covered brick walls and much more.
 The expansive Lake Forest estate, designed by Rose Standish Nichols in the 1920s and later enhanced by other prominent landscape designers, includes an array of captivating garden rooms, a lush wooded ravine garden, and an exquisite pool house.
 Head gardener, Marya Padour, leads visitors through this intensely and imaginatively cultivated oasis, discussing historic garden elements, features gardener Posy Krehbiel added over the years, and the expert horticultural techniques used to make this garden breathtaking.
 The ivy-covered brick home was designed in 1904 by Benjamin H. Marshall, an influential Chicago architect who designed the Drake Hotel.
 The house was built for John T. Pirie, president of Carson, Pirie Scott & Co.
 The façade of the house reflects the Prairie School of architecture, with its low, wide windows and portico.
-This is one of the nation's most spectacular private gardens and you won’t want to miss it.
+This is one of the nation's most spectacular private gardens and the tour includes a light lunch in the pool house prepared by their Chef - you won’t want to miss it!

 Janice is an avid plant collector and long-time volunteer at the Chicago Botanic Garden’s trial gardens.
-Her suburban garden, packed with perennials, was featured in Fine Gardening in 2017.
-It’s a good contrast to some of the sprawling gardens on the tour.
+Her suburban garden, packed with perennials and interesting plant combinations, was featured in Fine Gardening in 2017.
+Janice’s garden offers a contrast to some of the more expansive estate gardens on the tour and shows what many avid gardeners, growers and horticulturists might do in their own gardens.

 Ben is Chairman Emeritus of The Garden Conservancy.
 He has long been an avid gardener in both Charleston, SC, and Winnetka, Illinois, participating in Garden Conservancy Open Days in both locations.
 His interest in garden preservation combines his keen interests in gardening and architecture, including historical preservation in Charleston.
 His Winnetka garden features a rolling landscape and a ravine with numerous sun- and shade-loving perennials.